Registration for College Quest has closed

 College Quest helps high school students entering grades 10-12 prepare for and understand what it takes to succeed in college.
-Join us on our campus in Bellingham, WA to explore what Western has to offer.
-In this one-week program, students live in the residence hall, eat in the dining hall and attend a college course of their choice taught by Western faculty, earning one transferrable credit.
-During afternoons and evenings, program staff guides students in a variety of activities that helps them understand the whole college experience.
+Join us online to explore what Western has to offer.
+In this one-week program, students attend a college course of their choice taught by Western faculty, earning one transferrable credit.
+A variety of activities will be scheduled with RAs, the WWU admissions team and other program staff guides to help students understand the whole college experience.

-Youth program participants and staff must abide by all University regulations and program rules.
+Youth program participants must abide by all University regulations and program rules

-Participants advance their skills and gain confidence with video and audio editing techniques – from basics to special effects – with Final Cut Pro.
+Advance your skills and gain confidence with video editing techniques – from basics to special effects - with Adobe Premiere or Final Cut Pro.

-- Explore development of the story board, shot list and scripting the story.
+- Explore the development of a story board, shot list and script.

-- Practice these principals by producing and critiquing short films each day, including a commercial, a silent film and short "My Life on Campus" film.
+- Practice these principals by producing and critiquing multiple short films each day including a commercial, a silent film and short “Home Life" film.

 - Learn shooting composition and shot framing, such as angles, pans and tilts, leveling and zoom.

 - Create and construct a script, shot list, storyboard and finished product.